Blog

 Running User Tests That Actually Work

-With your prototype loaded up, it's time to put it in front of real people.
-Remember, the goal here isn't to get compliments on your color palette; it's to find the friction.
-You want to see where people get stuck, what confuses them, and what just doesn't meet their expectations.
+With your prototype ready, it's time to put it in front of real people.
+The goal isn't to collect compliments on your color palette; it's to find the friction.
+You want to see where people get stuck, what confuses them, and what doesn't meet their expectations.

 Here's a simple way to run a productive testing session:

-Give them a mission, not instructions.
-Instead of saying, "Tap the profile icon, then tap settings," frame it as a real-world goal: "Imagine you want to change your email notifications.
+1. Give them a mission, not instructions.
+Instead of "Tap the profile icon, then tap settings," frame it as a real goal: "Imagine you want to change your email notifications.
 Show me how you'd do that."

-Observe and stay quiet.
+2. Observe and stay quiet.
 Your job is to be a fly on the wall.
-Let them think out loud so you can hear their thought process.
+Let people think out loud so you can hear their reasoning.
 The urge to jump in and help is strong, so resist it.

-Ask open-ended questions afterward.
-Once they've finished (or given up), ask things like, "What did you expect to happen when you tapped that?" or "Was there anything on that screen that felt unclear?"
+3. Ask open-ended questions afterward.
+Once they've finished, ask things like "What did you expect to happen when you tapped that?" or "Was anything on that screen unclear?"

-This feedback is pure gold.
-Discovering that 7 out of 10 testers couldn't find the checkout button is a critical insight, and it's infinitely cheaper to fix in a Figma file than in a live app.
+This feedback is valuable.
+Discovering that 7 out of 10 testers couldn't find the checkout button is a critical insight, and it's far cheaper to fix in a Figma file than in a live app.

 Iterate, Refine, and Repeat

 The feedback you gather is worthless if you don't act on it.
-After a few testing sessions, consolidate your notes and look for patterns.
-If multiple people stumbled in the same spot, that's a glaring sign that the design needs another look.
+After a few sessions, consolidate your notes and look for patterns.
+If several people stumbled in the same spot, that's a clear sign the design needs another look.

 Prototyping and testing create a powerful feedback loop.
-You build a prototype to test an assumption, gather user insights to challenge that assumption, and then iterate on the design to make it better.
+You build a prototype to test an assumption, gather insights that challenge it, and iterate to make the design better.
 This cycle is the heart of user-centered design.

-Beyond just the functional flow, you also need to ensure the visuals hold up.
-Exploring more advanced visual testing techniques can help you catch inconsistencies and validate design fidelity early on.
-This cycle of refining your prototype based on real human interaction is what elevates a good design into a great one, ensuring the final app isn't just beautiful but genuinely intuitive.
+Beyond the functional flow, make sure the visuals hold up.
+Reviewing your screens carefully for inconsistencies, spacing issues, and broken states helps you validate design fidelity early.
+Refining your prototype based on real human interaction is what turns a good design into a great one, so the final app isn't just attractive but genuinely intuitive.

 Weaving in Accessibility and Performance

-A truly great iPhone app isn't just about sharp visuals and a clever user flow.
-It’s about creating an experience that feels effortless for everyone, regardless of their abilities, and runs smoothly on the device in their hand.
+A great iPhone app isn't only about sharp visuals and a clever user flow.
+It's about creating an experience that feels effortless for everyone, whatever their abilities, and runs smoothly on the device in their hand.

-Too often, accessibility and performance are treated like a final checklist item, something to bolt on at the end.
-That’s a mistake.
-Thinking about these elements from day one prevents painful redesigns and shows a genuine commitment to your users.
-An inclusive, responsive app doesn't just work better; it builds loyalty in a very crowded App Store.
+Too often, accessibility and performance are treated as a final checklist item to bolt on at the end.
+That's a mistake.
+Considering them from day one prevents painful redesigns and shows real commitment to your users.
+An inclusive, responsive app doesn't just work better; it builds loyalty in a crowded App Store.
+Building modern considerations like AI features and privacy in from the ground up is increasingly what separates the apps that succeed from the ones that don't.

 Designing for Every User

-Accessibility is simply about designing your app so that people with disabilities can use it.
-It's not an edge case.
-Apple gives us incredibly powerful assistive technologies, and our job as designers is to make sure our apps play nicely with them.
+Accessibility means designing your app so that people with disabilities can use it.
+It is not an edge case.
+Apple provides powerful assistive technologies, and your job as a designer is to make sure your app works well with them.

 The goal is to remove barriers.
-A few foundational practices will make a massive difference in how you design an app for the iPhone.
+A few foundational practices make a big difference in how you design an app for the iPhone.

-Color Contrast: Make sure your text and important interface elements stand out clearly from their background.
-This is a lifeline for users with visual impairments.
-Use a contrast checker to ensure your colors meet at least WCAG AA standards.
+• Color Contrast: Make sure text and important interface elements stand out clearly from their background.
+Use a contrast checker so your colors meet at least WCAG AA standards.

-Dynamic Type Support: Your design absolutely must respect a user's choice to increase the system font size.
-Use auto-layout and scalable fonts so your interface reflows gracefully, preventing text from getting cut off or awkwardly overlapping other elements.
+• Dynamic Type Support: Your design must respect a user's choice to increase the system font size.
+Use auto-layout and scalable fonts so your interface reflows gracefully instead of cutting off or overlapping text.

-VoiceOver Compatibility: Think about how your app works with Apple's screen reader.
-Every button, icon, and interactive element needs a clear, descriptive label that VoiceOver can read aloud.
-A user should be able to navigate your entire app using only audio cues.
+• VoiceOver Compatibility: Consider how your app works with Apple's screen reader.
+Every button, icon, and interactive element needs a clear, descriptive label that VoiceOver can read aloud, so a user can navigate the entire app using audio alone.

 Designing for accessibility isn't a niche requirement; it's a universal design principle.
 An app that's easier for someone with a disability to use is almost always easier for everyone to use.